kickaha2019/articles/Diary/2014/AdventureX.md

----
-icon: "/Games/dragon.jpg"
-title: AdventureX convention
+@title		AdventureX convention
+@icon		/Games/dragon.jpg
-date: December 6th 2014
+@date		December 6th 2014
----
+@markdown
 I went up to London for the day to see some of the fourth [AdventureX](http://adventurexpo.org/welcome-to-adventurex/) computer games convention.
 There's a writeup on [GameBoomers](http://www.gameboomers.com/Editorial/2014AdventureX/2014AdventureX.htm).